rsksmart/lumino/docs/0.1.0/install_ubuntu.md

 ## Start RIF Communications transport layer

-The communication between Lumino nodes can be done both using RIF Communications (https://www.rifos.org/communications) and Matrix (https://matrix.org/).
+The communication between Lumino nodes can be done both using [RIF Communications](https://www.rifos.org/communications) and [Matrix](https://matrix.org/).

 The default way, and the one encouraged to be used for a more decentralized ecosystem, is RIF Communications.